Jump to:

 Image credit: Cyanide Studio

-Fans of mind-bending horror will naturally end up looking at the best Lovecraft games.
+Fans of mind-bending horror will naturally end up looking at the best Lovecraftian games.
 These incredible titles capture the essence of H.P.
 Lovecraft’s cosmic dread – cities that feel alive with hidden horrors, sanity-eroding mysteries, and monsters that make you question reality itself.

 They’re are the types of games that will make you glance nervously at the dark corners of your room, and leave you muttering “that’s fine, that’s normal” as you encounter something that very much isn’t.